 The GCSE Computer Science course develops theory of Computer Science topics and practical programming.
 There are two examination units that separate into Computer Systems and Computational thinking.
 The Computer Systems unit includes topics such as computer hardware, networking, systems software and security and ethical, legal, cultural and environmental concerns.
-The Computational thinking unit covers the programing theory such as algorithms, programming concepts, logic and languages and data representation.
-Coding knowledge will be in assessed in the exams.
+The Computational thinking unit covers the programming theory such as algorithms, programming concepts, logic and languages and data representation.
+Coding knowledge will be assessed in the Unit 2 exam.

-The ICT course includes one examination unit and one coursework unit.
+The Cambridge Nationals in IT course is an exciting vocational course that allows students to get hands on with project based real life solutions.
+The course includes one examination unit and one coursework unit.
 The coursework unit is structured as a project and includes project stages such as planning, design, development, testing and evaluation.
-A range of software is used depending on the scenario, such as Database, spreadsheet, Web authoring and presentation software.
-The examination unit tests knowledge of the project stages and use of software for scenarios.
+A range of software is used depending on the scenario, such as Database, Spreadsheet, Web authoring, Desk-top publishing and presentation software.
+The examination unit tests knowledge on the following:

 How I can support my child?

 Parents can support their child/children in Computing in the following ways: